Ankk98/camfx/README.md

 ## Effect Chaining

-You can chain multiple effects together:
+You can chain multiple effects together.
+Each effect type can only appear once in the chain - adding the same effect type again will update its parameters instead of creating a duplicate:

 ```bash
 # Start with blur